I have failed at my blog updates.

 Things you should know: I work and live in an abandoned prison on the dormant Haleakala volcano.
 I'm sure there won't be any volcanic explosions while I'm here, but it's entirely possible you'll hear about some unexplained things happening in the apartment.
 Weird things.
 GHOSTY THINGS.
 I'll just preface this blog by saying that creepy things definitely happened the last time I lived here so don't be surprised if there are some slightly hysterical posts.
 Just saying.

+My first few days have been spent getting settled in and reacquainted with the schedule.
 My body is adapting fairly well to the time change (currently 5 hours behind EST) and tonight is the first night that I haven't felt like taking a nap at 6 PM HST.
 I was pretty excited to find out that my favorite restaurant is Paia is still open (Cafe de Amis) and I was able to have a delicious vegetable curry wrap with mango chutney and raita last week.
 My favorite grocery store, Mana Foods, is still around as well.
 Nothing has really changed in five years... it's almost like a time warp.
 The only noticeable difference so far is more traffic and a bit more development in general.
 It's still amazingly beautiful.

 Yesterday was the Pacific Whale Foundation's World Whale Day at Kalama Beach park in Kihei.
 We headed there after work in time to enjoy some reggae / island music, hippie dancing, and good food.
 It's been pretty cloudy and rainy over the past few days, but the sun broke through just in time for it to set.
 There was a mass migration of people from the festival to the beach to watch the sun set and, fittingly, there were a couple of whales breaching right off of the beach.
 I've seen many, many sunsets and this one was by far the most beautiful.
 The image on the right doesn't really do it justice.
 It's pretty unbelievable that this is my life now.
 How did this happen?
 I'm not complaining.